vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 ### Is Polygon zkEVM open source?

-Yes, Polygon zkEVM will be fully open sourced with a AGPLv3 open source license.
+Yes, Polygon zkEVM will be fully open sourced with a **AGPLv3 open source license**.

 ### Does Polygon zkEVM have a separate token?